JeremyChooCK/Customer-Churn-Prediction-using-A.N.N/README.md

 A churn prediction model can help to identify customers who have a high chance of leaving so that businesses can then take steps to prevent that outcome.<br><br>
 This model predicts the churn rate of each customer according to data from a bank that operates in France, Germany and Spain.
+# Open the ipynb file to look at my findings!!